dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/Lag.md

 ## Usage Notes

-Splice Machine recommends that you use the `LAG` function with the [`ORDER BY`](sqlref_clauses_orderby.html) clause to produce deterministic results.
+Splice Machine recommends that you use the `LAG` function with the &nbsp;
+[`ORDER BY`](sqlref_clauses_orderby.html) clause to produce deterministic results.